untillpro/scm4j/scm4j-vcs-api/README.md

 - Workspace Home
 	- Home folder of all vcs-related operations which are require to use local file system.
 - Repository workspace
-	- Folder of separate VCS Repository where working copies will be located.
-Need to group few working copies used by one Repository into one folder.
+	- Folder of separate VCS Repository where Working Cpies will be located.
+Need to group few Working Copies used by one Repository into one folder.
 E.g. if there are Git and SVN version control systems then need to know which VCS type each Working Copy belongs to.
-    - Named automatically as repository url replacing all special characters to "_"
+    - Named automatically as repository url replacing all special characters with "_"
 - Locked Working Copy, LWC
 	- A separate folder used as a place to execute VCS-related operations which are need to be executed on a local file system.
 E.g. in Git it is need to make checkout somewhere before make merge.
 	- Named automatically as guid.
 	- Can be reused for another vcs-related operation by executing switch operation
-	- Deletes automatically if last VCS-related operation left the working copy in corrupted state, i.e. can not be reverted, re-checkouted and so on
+	- Deletes automatically if last VCS-related operation left the Working Copy in corrupted state, i.e. can not be reverted, re-checkouted and so on
 - Lock File
 	- A special empty file which is used to lock folders.
 If a Lock File has exclusive file system lock then the according folder is considered as locked otherwise as free
 	- Lock way: `new FileOutputStream(lockFile, false).getChannel.lock()`